 1.1.2.a Rebuilding timeframes

-60 Guidepost 80 Guidepost 100 Guidepost A rebuilding timeframe is specified for the stock that is the shorter of 20 years or 2 times its generation time .
+60 Guidepost 80 Guidepost 100 Guidepost

+A rebuilding timeframe is specified for the stock that is the shorter of 20 years or 2 times its generation time .
 For cases where 2 generations is less than 5 years, the rebuilding timeframe is up to 5 years.
 The shortest practicable rebuilding timeframe is specified which does not exceed one generation time for the stock.

 Given the life history characteristics of bigeye and the history of fishing on this bigeye stock, the stock has the potential to recover relatively quickly (within a 5-10 year period) with appropriate management measures.
-Projections have indicated that catches at the current TAC level (65,000 t) would have 51% chance of achieving the Convention objectives ( $B>B{MSY}$ ) by 2028.
-This implies that current TAC catches are likely to cause the stock to fluctuate at levels below $B{MSY}$ for the near future.
+Projections from the 2018 assessment have indicated that catches at the current TAC level (62,500 t) would have around 44% chance of achieving the Convention objectives (SB>SB{MSY}) by 2031.
+This implies that current TAC catches are likely to cause the stock to fluctuate at levels below B{MSY} for the near future.
 The probability of recovery may be improved by the additional measures (i.e. FAD moratorium) agreed by the Commission in Rec.
-15-01 and implemented in 2016, but there is no evidence for this yet.
-Note that recent (2014-2015) catches were more than 65,000 t.
+15-01 (superseded by Rec.
+16-01 and Rec.
+19-02), but there is no evidence for this yet.
+Note that recent (2016-2018) catches were about 18% over the TAC set then to 65,000 t.
+According to projections, if catches are maintained at the 2016-2018 average levels in the future (~77,000t), the probability of achieving Convention objectives by 2031 (B>B{MSY}, F<F{MSY}) is expected to reduce to around 2%.

-The rebuilding time frame of 2028 is within the 20 years or 2 times the approximate generation time.
-Based on the estimates of age 50% maturity of 3 years and natural mortality used in the 2015 stock assessment, generation time would be around 6.5 years (M = 0.279; $A{50\%}=3$ see CR2.0 Box GSA4).
-The actions taken in 2015 were based on the assessment referred to here with the implication of achieving objectives by 2028, but these may require further updating.
-Nevertheless, it is concluded that at this time the rebuilding time frame should fulfil SG60, but not SG100 as it clearly exceeds one generation time.
+The rebuilding time frame of 2031 is within the 20 years or 2 times the approximate generation time.
+Based on the estimates of age 50% maturity of 3 years and natural mortality used in the 2018 stock assessment, generation time would be around 6.5 years (M = 0.279; $A{50\%}=3$ see CR2.0 Box GSA4).
+It is concluded that at this time the rebuilding time frame should fulfil SG60, but not SG100 as it clearly exceeds one generation time.